Crown Fiber Optics Secures New - GuruFocus.com

-LOS ANGELES, June 06, 2023 (GLOBE NEWSWIRE) -- Crown Electrokinetics Corp. ( CRKN) ("Crown" or the "Company"), a leading smart glass technology company and an expert in both designing and installing distributed antenna systems (DAS) and constructing fiber optic networks, today announced that it has executed an agreement with its fifth customer for a two year, $50 Million agreement with a leading infrastructure solutions provider.
+LOS ANGELES, June 13, 2023 (GLOBE NEWSWIRE) -- Crown Electrokinetics Corp. ( CRKN) ("Crown" or the "Company"), a leading smart glass technology company and an expert in both designing and installing distributed antenna systems (DAS) and constructing fiber optic networks, today announced that it has been awarded a project for $85 million with a leading infrastructure solutions provider.

-Doug Croxall, Crown Electrokinetics CEO and Chairman, stated, “Today’s announcement demonstrates the continued success and interest in our Fiber Optics division and its ability to sign meaningful and revenue-producing contracts.
-The $50 million two-year agreement covers a project based in Colorado.”
+Doug Croxall, Crown Electrokinetics CEO and Chairman stated, “Today’s announcement continues to build on recent momentum, demonstrating the success and interest in our Fiber Optics division and its ability to sign meaningful and revenue-producing projects.
+The $85 million agreement covers a project based in Idaho.

-“The pace of customer agreements with multiple leading infrastructure solution providers continues to exceed our expectations.
-I’m proud of our team who has been quick to capitalize on numerous sizeable opportunities like today’s announcement.”
+“This project marks our sixth in just a few months, executed on the heels of our recent $50 million dollar purchase order last week.
+Our ability to capitalize on our growing pipeline in a relatively short timeframe should set Crown up for long-term success in this market.”

 About Crown Electrokinetics